kurapica/IGAS/Loop/README.md

 A full path looks like **System.Forms.EditBox**, a combination of words separated by '.', in the example, **System**, **System.Forms** and **System.Forms.EditBox** are all namespaces, the namespace can be a pure namespace used only to contains other namespaces, but also can be classes, interfaces, structs or enums, only eums can't contains other namespaces.

-The **import** function is used to save the target namespace into current environment, the 1st paramter is a string that contains the full path of the target namespace, so we can share the classes and other features in many lua files(environments), the 2nd paramter is a boolean, if true, then all the sub-namespace of the target namespace will be saved to the current environment too.
+The **import** function is used to save the target namespace into current environment, the 1st paramter is a string that contains the full path of the target namespace, so we can share the classes and other features in many lua files(environments), the 2nd paramter is a boolean value, if true, then all the sub-namespace of the target namespace will be saved to the current environment too.

     import (name[, all])